ddobric/tye-demo/README.md

 # Let's start with the **TYE**
-The solution consists of two projects:
+The solution in the repository consists two projects:
 - frontend and
 - backend

+*frontend* is an APS.NET Core application that invokes the REST service hosted in  the *backend*.
 If you want to develop and debug the demo application, please note that the configuration of the *frontend* must hold the correct URL of the backend:

 ~~~